UTI in Dogs & Cats: Signs, Treatment, & More [Vet-Approved]

 Regular urination is essential for a dog’s or cat’s health.
 It is normal for dogs to urinate around 3 - 5 times a day.
 For cats, around twice a day.
-When a pet’s urinary system is in good condition, urination should not cause pain or discomfort.
-The urine would appear pale yellow.
+Dogs and cats should be able to urinate without discomfort, and the urine would appear pale yellow when healthy.

-When pet parents observe symptoms like straining to urinate, painful urination, or blood in the urine, this can be a sign of UTI in dogs or UTI in cats. .
+If you observe symptoms like straining to urinate, painful urination, or blood in the urine, this can be a sign of a urinary tract infection or UTI in dogs or cats.

-In this complete guide, we talk about everything a pet parent needs to know about canine or feline urinary tract infection: its symptoms, preventive measures, treatment, and more.
+In this Sploot Vets guide, we talk about everything a pet parent needs to know about canine or feline urinary tract infection: its symptoms, preventive measures, treatment, and more.

 What is UTI in Dogs & UTI in Cats?